rizac/emec-2021-api/README.md

 - **check** that all `LoadModule`s point to an existing path, in the example above `/usr/lib/apache2/modules/`
 - **The example above works if no other site is enabled and configured.
-Because this is most likely not the case, then you will probably tell all other configured sites to skip all requests to `[site_url]/fdsnws/event/1/query`** (ProxyPass?
-WsgiScriptAlias?
-I did not investigate it)
+Because this is most likely not the case, then you will probably put the instructions above (at least the first three lines of text) in your existing config, instead of creating a new file**

 ### Test apache: